Identification: According to Hsieh (1994), Chorak et al. (2019), Dodd et al. (2019), Rybicki et al. (2019), and Virginia Botanical Associates (2020):

 Flowers: four-merous, solitary, small, reddish sepals, pink petals, sprouting in the center of the rosette; flowering typically in June

 Fruits/Seeds: large drupe or "nut" with two, opposing, sharp spines that develop from hardened sepals and two pseudo spines where sepals senesce

 Look-a-likes: Ludwigia sedioides (Humb. & Bonpl.)
 H. Hara has similar leaf shape, arrangement, and floating habit, but is much smaller than Trapa and the flowers are yellow.
 Trapa bispinosa is distinguished from T. natans L. by the reddish undersides of the leaves, reddish sepals, pink petals, and two horizontally opposed pseudo-horns.

 Life history: Rosette numbers ranged between 34-70 per m2 with an average of five flowers per rosette (Nancy Rybicki pers. comm.).
-Trapa species senesce in the autumn due to frost, while seeds remain dormant in sediments for up to 10 years (Muenscher 1944).
+Trapa species senesce in the autumn due to frost, while seeds remain dormant in sediments for at least two years in the wild, and up to five years in stable conditions (Kunii 1998).
 Germination occurs above 12°C (Muenscher 1944).